petfinder-com/petfinder-js-sdk/docs/authentication.md

 This returns the OAuth response, so you could cache the access token and improve the performance of your application by not having to get an access token for every request.
-Just be aware that access tokens expire.
+Be aware that access tokens expire.

 ```js
 client.authenticate()